nationalarchives/tdr-terraform-environments/README.md

 ## Terraform Structure

-The prototype is divided into separate Terraform modules that represent the different AWS resources that are needed to for the TDR project.
+The prototype is divided into separate Terraform modules that represent the different AWS resources that are needed for the TDR project.

 The different modules are used by Terraform workspaces which represent three AWS environments: